vanus-labs/docs/content/vanus-ai/how-to/Vanus-AI-API-en.md

 ### Q10: What does the `x-vanusai-model` header specify?

 A10: The `x-vanusai-model` header specifies the model that will be used for the interaction.
-The options include `gpt-3.5-turbo`, `ernie-3.0-bot`, `gpt-4`, and these are related to the application.
+The options include `gpt-3.5-turbo`, `gpt-3.5-turbo-16k`, `azure-gpt-35-turbo`, `abab5.5-chat`, `ernie-bot`, `ernie-bot-turbo`, `gpt-4`, and these are related to the application.

 ### Q11: What does the `x-vanusai-sessionid` header specify?